faizshukri/terminator-layout-builder/README.md

         - cmd: htop
 ```

-Next, run `tlb` and the layouts will be merge into your Terminator config, and you and start your layout by using Terminator Layout Launcher.
+Next, run `tlb` and the layouts will be merge into your Terminator config, and you can start your layout by using Terminator Layout Launcher.

+Alternatively, you can also use `tlb -l <layout>` (alias to `terminator -m -b -l <layout>`) to launch your Terminator with the layout.

 ## Inspirations